 Phone: (802) 383-6674

 Most people will express concern about the environment, but only a handful of people will devote their lives to making sure it's protected.
-One of the only degree programs of its kind in the country, the Bachelor of Science in Environmental Studies & Policy gives you the knowledge and skills to join the growing group of environmental professionals who are agents of change tackling the multi-dimensional problems that affect the world we live in.
-The Bureau of Labor Statistics estimates that by 2024, careers for environmental specialists will grow 11% , faster than average for all occupations.
+One of few degree programs of its kind in the country, our Bachelor of Science in Environmental Studies & Policy gives you the knowledge and skills to join the growing group of environmental professionals who are agents of change, tackling the multi-dimensional problems that affect the world we live in.

-Unlike a typical program in environmental studies or environmental science, the Environmental Studies & Policy major is focused less on theoretical aspects and more on the action-oriented practicalities of what you can do to envision bold solutions and change things for the better.
+Unlike a typical program in environmental studies or environmental science, Champlain's Environmental Studies & Policy major is focused less on theoretical aspects and more on action-oriented practices.
+What can you do to envision bold solutions and change things for the better?

-At Champlain College, you can take advantage of some unique learning opportunities offered in Vermont, one of the most environmentally progressive states in the country.
-Vermont is a leader in food systems reform, and is developing practical solutions to energy efficiency, renewable energy, agriculture, and land and water use.
+At Champlain College, you can take advantage of some unique learning opportunities offered in Vermont—one of the most environmentally progressive states in the country.
+Vermont is a leader in food systems reform and is developing practical solutions toward energy efficiency, renewable energy, agriculture, and land and water use.
 In fact, our city of Burlington, Vermont, was recently named the first U.S. city to run 100% on sustainable energy.
 By studying here, you can learn how this little state makes a big impact.